-Residential facility housing periods end at the conclusion of each semester.
-Students are expected to depart from the residence halls and apartments by the following dates and times:
+Residential facility housing periods are detailed in the housing contract for that Academic Year or Summer Term.
+Students are expected to depart from the residence halls and apartments based on the contract dates and times.

 Students who check out of a residential facility after the designated time will incur a $100 fee for improper checkout, plus a $100 fee per hour until they successfully check out.
 These fees will be in addition to, not in lieu of, fees for cleaning or damage to their space, as well as possible disciplinary action.